nussl/cookiecutter/{{cookiecutter.repo_name}}/README.md

 in *nussl*.
 It contains a few extra utilities, such as a simple way to schedule jobs with GPUs and recipes for creating datasets.

-## Setting up environment
+## Setting up the environment

 ```
 conda env create -f conda.yml
 conda activate {{cookiecutter.repo_name}}
 ```

 Set the paths appropriately in `env.sh`.
 Please ensure all paths in `env.sh` are absolute paths.
 Then `source env.sh`.

 If you update the `conda.yml` file to say, add new requirements, update the conda environment after activating it:

 ```
 conda env update -f conda.yml --prune